-Translate Suffusion Theme into Another Language tutorial will help you to translate your Suffusion theme into the language of your choice as long as it has been translated and found in Suffusion translate website.
+The following Translate Suffusion Theme into Another Language tutorial shows you how to translate Suffusion theme into Spanish and more.

 Latest News: I have updated some of the information below.

 What you need:

 - A text editor, I use notepad in Windows.
 You can use what ever you want as long as it is a plain text editor.